 Base Camp Restaurant are both a major financial sponsor, have also provided team dinners during practices.
 Kosmos Bop Shop and Himalayan Bazaar hosted us for fundraising activities during Midnight Madness on December 5th.
 PrintCitee sponsored our shirts.
 OptoSigma provided merch and t-shirts.
-We plan to follow up with several other potential sponsors soon.
+We are continuing to follow up with several other potential sponsors.

-We look forward to developing more marketing materials, including things for giving away at competitions.
-We're pretty excited to make some fun items for the pits!
+We have developed more marketing materials, including things for giving away at competitions.
+We're pretty excited to have made 100 pairs of FTC earrings for distribution!